mdheller/dumbass/README.md

 # brutal.js (2.3.4)

-**Brutal.JS has gone PRIVATE**

-Minimalist framework for building JS apps.
+Minimalist view framework for building JS apps.
 Aims to be more efficient than React, Vue or Angular, both for rendering and development.

 [Tests](https://thiscris.com/brutal.js/tests/)